Prenostik

 FROM INSTRUCTORS

-2 out of 3 instructors mentioned large class sizes negatively impact their role as an instructor.
+2 out of 3 instructors mentioned that large class sizes negatively impact their role as an instructor.

 THE PROBLEM

-How can we streamline access to students' challenges and increase instructors' visibility of struggling students?
+How might we streamline access to students' challenges and increase instructors' visibility of struggling students?

-For the first half of this project, we set out to design both the student and instructor views of the student learning dashboard in its entirety.
-We came up with 5 widgets for each view using our user research to inform what widgets would best accomplish Prenostik’s mission of increasing graduation retention rates and would adhere to top user needs as listed below in the key.
+To start, we came up with 5 widgets for each view, letting our research inform what widgets would best accomplish Prenostik’s mission of increasing graduation retention rates and would adhere to top user needs as listed below in the key.

 Weekly Wellness Check-In